isomerpages/nlb-sure/_events/2-hsi.md

 A record participation of 170 teams from 82 schools participated in the contest and the submissions showcased the students’ creativity and aptitude in their historical research.

-On 19 October 2022, the top 10 school teams were invited to the National Library for the award ceremony.
+On 19 October 2022, the top 10 school teams were invited to the National Library for the awards ceremony.

 ![](../images/HSI-2022-Group-Photo.jpg)